 The Florida Legislature is made up of attorneys.
 They have set up the laws in such a way that they require condo owners become embroiled in expensive, lengthy and often fruitless lawsuits if they want to protect their rights.

 Many of them use their positions to milk money out of unsuspecting residents.
 In one case, a lawyer charged more than $6,000 while "investigating" a potential lawsuit over a 9 month period, only to tell his client that there was no grounds for a suit!
 She lost a lot of money.
 He laughed all the way to the bank.

 There simply is no way condo owners can win when things go wrong for them because the cost of fighting problems is far too high once they involve lawyers.

 There should be oversight from the state to protect condo owners.
 Currently there is none.

 If you contact the state's ombudsman, he simply directs you to the capital to see if they can assist you.
 Usually they tell you to call a lawyer!

-Communal living in its very nature requires people to give up certain rights, but it certainly should not require them to be victimized financially or socially by incompetent or unscrupulous boards and property managers.
+Communal living in its very nature requires people to give up certain rights, but it certainly should not require them to be victimized financially or socially by incompetent or unscrupulous laws, lawyers, boards and property managers.